 Lighting & Composition

-- Indoor shots?
-Face a window or use a soft ring light
+- Indoor shots: face a window or use a soft ring light at eye level

 Composition-wise, aim for no clutter in the background.
 Keep the focus on you, not random objects.